MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contourobjects.md

 ## Introduction
 ### Structure of CSOs

 MeVisLab provides modules to create contours in images.
-3D objects which encapsulate these contours are called Contour Segmented Objects (CSOs).
+3D objects that encapsulate these contours are called Contour Segmentation Objects (CSOs).

 In the next image, you can see a rectangular shaped CSO.
 The pink circles you can see are called *Seed Points*.

 *Seed Points* define the shape of the CSO.
-In case of a rectangle, you need four *Seed Points* forming the corners, to define the whole rectangle.
+In the case of a rectangle, you need four *Seed Points* forming the corners to define the whole rectangle.

 The points forming the blue lines are called *Path Points*.